This article has been updated to reflect the RStudio terminal feature as of version 1.3.1056-1.

 As discussed earlier, if a terminal is currently busy, the [x] changes to a stop button.

-On all versions of RStudio except Windows Desktop, clicking the stop button will trigger the Interrupt Current Terminal command, sending an interrupt to the terminal; this may close the currently running program (the program itself decides what to do when receiving an interrupt), but will not close the terminal.
-On Windows, the stop button does not do anything.
+Clicking the stop button will trigger the Interrupt Current Terminal command, sending an interrupt to the terminal; this may close the currently running program (the program itself decides what to do when receiving an interrupt), but will not close the terminal.

 Finally, if the terminal feature it not useful to your workflow, you can remove the tab altogether by clicking the [x] on the Terminal tab itself.
 This will close all running terminal sessions, including any custom-named terminal sessions.
 Subsequent instances of RStudio will not show the Terminal tab: to bring it back, use Shift+Alt+T (Tools->Terminal->Move Focus to Terminal).